Piero della Francesca (Sansepolcro, Arezzo 1415/20 - 1492) - inv. 445

-Piero della Francesca is considered an artist of outstanding importance in the Italian Renaissance, thanks to his essential and balanced style that had a significant influence on artists in the second half of the Fifteenth century.
+Piero della Francesca is an artist of outstanding importance in the Italian Renaissance, thanks to his essential and balanced style that had a significant influence on late15th century artists.

-The Tuscan master painted this panel as part of a polyptych destined to the high altar of Saint Augustine's church in Borgo San Sepolcro.
-The polyptych, executed between 1454 and 1469, was one of Piero's major projects and is now one of the most celebrated altarpieces of the Fifteenth century.
-The other panels are now conserved in different European and North American museums: Saint Augustine at Museu Nacional de Arte Antiga in Lisbon; St. Michael the Archangel at the National Gallery of London; Saint John the Evangelist and a Crucifixion at Frick Collection in New York.
+This panel was part of a polyptych for to the high altar of the church of Sant’Agostino in Sansepolcro.
+The polyptych, painted between 1454 and 1469, and now dismembered was one of Piero's major projects.
+The other panels are now in European and North American museums: : Saint Augustine at Museu Nacional de Arte Antiga in Lisbon; St. Michael the Archangel at the National Gallery of London; Saint John the Evangelist and a Crucifixion at Frick Collection in New York.